-We have selected Ernst & Young LLP as our auditor for the 2001 calendar year.
-Ernst & Young LLP served as our auditor for the 2000 calendar year.
+We have selected Ernst & Young LLP as our auditor for the 2002 calendar year.
+Ernst & Young LLP served as our auditor for the 2001 calendar year.
+Although the selection and appointment of independent auditors is not required to be submitted to a vote of shareholders, the Board of Directors has decided to ask our shareholders to approve this appointment.
+Approval of our appointment of Ernst & Young LLP to serve as independent auditors for the year 2002 requires the affirmative vote of holders of at least a majority of the ordinary shares present in person or by proxy at the meeting and entitled to vote on the matter.
+If the shareholders do not approve the appointment of Ernst & Young LLP, the Board of Directors will consider the appointment of other independent auditors.
 A representative of Ernst & Young LLP is expected to be present at the annual general meeting with the opportunity to make a statement if so desired and to respond to appropriate questions.